Marco-hub-117/git-versions-stats/README.md

 - The option `--outputdir outdir`, is used to specify the irectory containing the output. the output are csv file and heatmap image.
 Default ="./mainOutput"

+- The option `--timedelta TIMEDELTA`, is used to specify the max difference in seconds between the commit time stamp of source code

 - The option `--saveimage PATH-TO-SAVE-TO`, specify the path in wich to save the result heatmap.
 If not specified, the script doesn't save the image

 - The option `--imageformat IMAGE FORMAT`, specify the format of the saved image.
 Choices are png, svg, pdf.
 Default = "png"

 - the script doesn't show the plot figure if the option `--suppressplot` or `-suppress` is present

 </details>